jerdog/streamlining-devex-slidev/slides.md

 - Leverage strengths and expertise of each team

 <!--
-Cross-functional collaboration becomes necessary to drive innovation, efficiency, and customer value through your CI/CD systems, especially when you have varying tool preferences or use different systems between departments.
-Reduce miscommunication by fostering a shared understanding of project goals across Development, Operations, QA, and other teams, allowing everyone to work towards the same objectives.
-Share knowledge, tools, and infrastructure to optimize your resource allocation, maximize productivity, and reduces delays.
+You need cross-functional collaboration to drive innovation, efficiency, and customer value through your CI/CD systems, especially when you have varying tool preferences or use different systems between departments.
+Reduce miscommunication when you have a shared understanding of project goals across Development, Operations, QA, and other teams, so everyone is aligned and working towards the same objectives.
+Share knowledge, tools, and infrastructure to optimize your resources, maximize productivity, and reduces delays.
 Leverage the diverse strengths and expertise of each team, and foster innovation, improve your problem-solving, and ultimately deliver high-quality software products.
 -->

 ---